Letztes Update: 21. Mai 2025

 Antwort der Redaktion

-When compared to other Linux distributions, Debian stability often stands out due to its conservative approach to software updates and its rigorous testing process.
-While some distributions prioritize cutting-edge features, Debian focuses on providing a stable and secure environment, making it a popular choice for servers and critical applications.
+When compared to other Linux distributions, Debian stability is often unmatched.
+While some distributions prioritize cutting-edge features, Debian focuses on providing a reliable and secure environment.
+This focus makes it an ideal choice for servers and critical systems where stability is paramount.

 Last updated 3 mins ago